Tips For Dating In Your 40s And Beyond

 Whether you're just starting in the dating scene or have been looking for a while, below are some tips for dating after 40.

-Before you start looking for a partner, list your priorities for a relationship and dealbreakers that you wouldn't be comfortable with in a relationship.
+Before you start looking for a partner, list your priorities for a relationship and dealbreakers with which you wouldn't be comfortable.
 For example, you might write that you're looking for a partner to be part of your family and spend time with you and your children.
 Your dealbreaker might be that you don't want to date someone without children or who doesn't want to be a part of your children's lives.

 You can also add the following specifications to your list: